MDobbins344/UnifiedRiskEngine/README.md

 ## Project Status

 This project is under active development.
 Core VaR/CVaR calculations and visualizations are functional; The API for pulling data has switched from yfinance to Polygon.io (now Massive).
-The project will also be introducing risk calculations for options, focusing on calculating theoretical value of the option and assessing general risk levels and VaR based on the Greeks generated through the Black-Scholes formula.
+The project is currently introducing risk calculations for options, focusing on assessing risk levels (using tiers) using the Greeks generated through Black-Scholes-Merton and VaR/CVaR calculations.

 ## Disclaimer